Want that satisfying crunch while biting into a freshly smoked chicken?

 Crank up your smoker temperature to the highest dial and smoke the chicken until it reaches an internal temperature of 145°F before transferring it into the oven.

-The oven should be preheated to 325°F, then raised to 350°F- 400°F, while using a leave-in thermometer probe to keep track of the internal temperature.
+The oven should be preheated to 325°F, then raised to 350°F- 400°F, while using a leave-in thermometer probe to keep track of the internal temperature of the chicken.